Component Reusability: DRY Principle Guide

 export default App;

-Let's refactor this into a reusable Button component.
+Refactor this into a reusable Button component that accepts props for customization:

 // components/Button.jsx